leah-jala/PP5-PaperDreams7Apr/README.md

 ### Navbar
 - The navbar contains the website name, and links to all pages on the site, apart from those related to the checkout once you only see once completing a transaction.
+- The navbar is "sticky" so users can always see their wishlist and shopping bag status.
 - Website name is a link that brings users back to the homepage.
 - Nav bar collapses on small screens.
 - Home: returns users to the homepage